EltonK888/NBA-Gacha-App/README.md

 ### User Stories
-- As a user, I want to be able to roll for different NBA players
+- As a user, I want to be able to roll for different NBA players <- grade this one
-- As a user, I want to be able to see my chances at rolling different tiers of players
+- As a user, I want to be able to see my chances at rolling different tiers of players <- grade this one
-- As a user, I want to be able to choose to either claim the player that I roll, or skip him.
+- As a user, I want to be able to choose to either claim the player that I roll, or skip him. <- grade this one
+- As a user, I want to be able to see all the players I have claimed <- grade this one
-- As a user, I want to be able to claim duplicate rolls of a player to enhance their skills
+- As a user, I want to be able to claim duplicate rolls of a player to enhance their skills.
+TODO
-- As a user, I want to be able to choose which players I can add to my team based on their position
+- As a user, I want to be able to choose which players I can add to my team based on their position.
+TODO
     - Players can be one of 5 different positions
         1. Point Guard (PG) - the ball handlers
         2. Shooting Guard (SG) - the shooters